ANCPLabOldenburg/megqc_documentation/tutorial/calc_gui.md

 # GUI: Calculation Module

 Thanks to the graphical user interface (GUI) you will be able to run MEGqc and generate reports without using the terminal.
 To open the GUI, click the MEGqc shortcut on your Desktop.
-Then the MEGqc GUI will open alongside a bash terminal _(the terminal will display more detailed information about the on-going processes, but you can safely close it)_.
+Then the MEGqc GUI will open alongside a bash terminal.

+ _(the terminal will display more detailed information about the on-going processes, but you can safely close it)_

 <img src="../static/mini/launch_mini.png" alt="launchgui" width="650px" align="center">